 Figure 4 Sketch showing the frame and the position of the basic instruments.
+The front boom with Mag sensor was extended (not displayed on sketch).
 The blue line defines the transmitter loop.
 The horizontal plane is defined by (x,y).